 General

-A graphTraversal object represents a path through a graph specified by a sequence of connected “edge traversals,” each of which is represented by an edgeTraversal object (§3.31).
+A graphTraversal object represents “graph traversal,” that is, a path through a graph specified by a sequence of connected “edge traversals,” each of which is represented by an edgeTraversal object (§3.31).
 For an example, see §3.30.6.

-id property

-A graphTraversal object MAY contain a property named id whose value is a string that uniquely identifies this graph traversal within its containing result object (§3.19).

 graphId property

 A graphTraversal object SHALL contain a property named graphId whose value is a string that equals the id property (§3.27.2) of the graph object (§3.27) being traversed.